kaustubhhiware/facebook-archive/README.md

   <summary>Plot all the friend request received,send and total friend so far.</summary>
   </details>

-Plot the cumalative friend you may every month,friend request send and friend request received.
+Plot the cumulative friend you may every month,friend request send and friend request received.
 ![](images/MonthwiseFriend.png)

 <details>
-  <summary>Plot the no.of friend request received,friend request send and total friend each month</summary>
+  <summary>Plot the number of friend request received,friend request send and total friend each month</summary>
  </details>

  Compare the Friend request recieved received and friend request send.